Where Can My Supply Chain Career Take Me?

 In small and medium-sized companies, Supply Chain Directors will often report into non-supply chain roles: heads of manufacturing, operations or finance.

 In larger companies, Supply Chain Directors will sometimes report into higher-level supply chain positions such as Supply Chain Vice Presidents and sometimes Chief Supply Chain Officers.
 But that's the luxury of working at a larger company where a Supply Chain Director may not be the director of the company's entire supply chain, but just one facet of it.
 Supply Chain Directors of specific geographic regions or Supply Chain Directors of limited product lines, for example.

 If you work at a larger company, you may have the opportunity to a Supply Chain VP role, but not everyone will make that leap.

 If you work at smaller companies, your Supply Chain Director role is as far as you can go within supply chain.
-That's why I give Supply Chain Directors an 80 percent chance of staying in with that job title until retirement.
+That's why Marion gives Supply Chain Directors an 80 percent chance of staying with that job title until retirement.

 Other Supply Chain Career Paths

-Once you've gained some significant experience in supply chain—at the supply chain middle management or director levels, there is the option of pursuing the consultant career path.
-Supply chain consultants continue to be in high demand and true supply chain experts (usually you need to be a specialist—i.e. supply chain analytics, supply chain ERP integration, etc.) can enjoy a healthy career helping companies drive bottom line optimization.
+Once you've gained some significant experience in supply chain, at supply chain middle management or director levels, there is the option of pursuing the consultant career path.
+Supply chain consultants continue to be in high demand and true supply chain experts (usually you need to be a specialist i.e. supply chain analytics, supply chain ERP integration, etc.) can enjoy a healthy career helping companies drive bottom-line optimization.

 One other career path that is becoming more popular with supply chain professionals is moving from supply chain management into general management.
-A seasoned supply chain pro has spent her career optimizing their company's bottom line—and integrating sales, finance, manufacturing, engineering, etc. Supply chain professionals are learning—and their employers are learning—that supply chain pro's are ideally suited to running a company's entire operation.
+A seasoned supply chain pro has spent their career optimizing their company's bottom line and integrating sales, finance, manufacturing, engineering, etc. Supply chain professionals are learning and, their employers are learning, that supply chain professionals are ideally suited to running a company's entire operation.